 9 GCSE’s, 3 A-levels, a BSc.
 (Hons) in Biological Sciences, and a PhD (Doctor of Philosophy) in Microbiology.

 In a Forensic Science Lab, in a public aquarium, and in

 I am a ‘post-doctoral’ research scientist in microbiology

-Favourite thing to do in science I really enjoy talking about science and teaching/ working with students- they always have lots of interesting questions!
+Favourite thing to do in my job: I really enjoy talking about science and teaching/ working with students- they always have lots of interesting questions!

 I am a microbiologist who is interested in how dangerous bacteria survive in aquatic environments (water)

 I’ve been a microbiologist for quite a few years now, so its hard to know where to start!